jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

             - [x] > They use different templates, so this formatting and making consistent, probably does not apply to those.
         - [x] Don't Future Sub-Projects also have documents in that 'project summary' format?
             - [x] Alternative: format those too.
-            - [x] Alternative: Go look for more project summaries in the Encircle Language Spec Plan folders.
+            - [x] Alternative: Go look for more project summaries in the Circular Language Spec Plan folders.
             - [x] ~~Alternative: Don't do it.~~

-#### 2020-04-13 Done Encircle Language Spec Planning Docs
+#### 2020-04-13 Done Circular Language Spec Planning Docs

 - [x] I made a slight beginning with a next phase of scoping the project.
 But I want to turn back.
 - [x] Check if I can check this in.